systemd/mkosi/mkosi/resources/mkosi.md

   script can clean up any outputs that mkosi does not know about (e.g. artifacts from `SplitArtifacts=yes` or RPMs built in a build script).
   Note that this script does not use the tools tree even if one is configured.

+* If **`mkosi.version`** exists and is executable, it is run during configuration parsing and populates `ImageVersion=` with the output on stdout.
+  This can be used for external version tracking, e.g. with `git describe` or `date '+%Y-%m-%d'`.
+Note that this script is executed on the host system without any sandboxing.

+* If **`mkosi.rootpw`** exists and is executable, it is run during configuration parsing and populates `RootPassword=` with the output on stdout.
+This can be used to randomly generate a password and can be remembered by outputting it to stderr or by reading `$MKOSI_CONFIG` in another script (e.g. `mkosi.postoutput`).
+Note that this script is executed on the host system without any sandboxing.

 If a script uses the `.chroot` extension, mkosi will chroot into the image using `mkosi-chroot` (see below) before executing the script.
 For